 You fight this disease every day.
-A lot of people actually are not strong enough to take the insulin like you do.
-It's okay to praise yourself for being strong every once in awhile.
+A lot of people actually are not strong enough to take insulin like you do.
+It's okay to praise yourself for being strong every once in a while.

-If you're lucky enough, you can use an insulin pump, but most people's insurances do not cover insulin pumps.
+If you're lucky enough, you can use an insulin pump, (as demonstrated in the video above) but most people's insurances do not cover insulin pumps.
 Insulin pumps prevent you from having to insert needles into your stomach multiple times a day, they are easy to use in public, even in front of people, and easy to carry around with you.